GitHub Actions for content exchange

 5. Paste your API token into the Secret field.

 6. That's it!
-Your token will be securely stored on GitHub and won't be visible during workflow runs.
-We'll use this token when configuring push and pull workflows.
+Your token is securely stored in GitHub and won't be exposed during workflow runs.
+We'll reference this token when configuring the push and pull workflows.

 Mandatory workflow parameters

-You'll need to provide some mandatory parameters for the workflows.
-These can be set as environment variables, secrets, or passed directly to the workflow inside the YAML file.
+Every workflow requires the following parameters.
+These can be set as environment variables, repository secrets, or passed directly in the workflow YAML file.

 • api_token — Lokalise API token.
-Check the section above for additional instructions.
+See the section above for setup instructions.

 • project_id — Your Lokalise project ID.
-If you haven’t created a project yet, set up a "Web and mobile" project on Lokalise and note its ID.
+If you don’t have a project yet, create a "Web and mobile" project on Lokalise and note its ID.

-• translations_path — One or more paths to your translations.
+• translations_path — One or more paths to your translation files.
 For example, if your translations are stored in the locales folder at the project root, use locales (omit leading and trailing slashes).

 🔐